 A walk along the Tiber can be incredibly romantic too, especially with the view of Castel Sant’Angelo at sunset.
 And if you are in a truly romantic mood, a vespa ride can do wonders!

-Make sure to also visit Fontana di Trevi and Piazza di Spagna – set of many movies.
+Make sure to include a visit to Fontana di Trevi and Piazza di Spagna in your Rome itinerary – the set of many movies.
 If you want to avoid the crowds, go in the very early morning or late at night.

 One of the nicest hotels in Rome is The Orange Garden.
 It’s not far from the Vatican, and some rooms have an incredible view of the dome.

 Read More | Things to do in Rome in the rain

 Colmar City Breaks for Couples